 Flags of Our Fathers

 Flags of Our Fathers was inspired by what the author James Bradley described as "The Photograph", complete with the initial capitalization that made it a proper noun.
-Perhaps that was justified, for that this photograph taken by Joe Rosenthal on the island of Iwo Jima was one of the most, if not the most, widely published photographs of all time.
+Perhaps that was justified, for that this photograph taken by Joe Rosenthal on the Japanese island of Iwo Jima was one of the most, if not the most, widely published photographs of all time.
 Bradley was the son of John Bradley, one of the flag raisers.
-When his father died in 1994, he and his family found a Navy Cross medal among the items his father left behind.
-It was an honor that his father never shared with the family, and it intrigued the author.
-While the nation eagerly called the six figures in the photograph heroes, why did his father turn down so many interviews and speaking engagements, and remained a private figure?
+When his father died in 1994, he and his family unexpectedly found a Navy Cross medal among the items his father left behind, which intrigued the author.
+While the nation eagerly called the six figures in the photograph heroes, why did his father turn down so many interviews and speaking engagements, striving to remain a private figure?

-The book was a collective biography of the six men in the photograph, and Bradley did a wonderful job bringing their lives to the readers.
-To compile their life stories, he visited many who had known these six men, and the end result was a book that gave the readers an inside look at their lives before, during, and after the battle.
+The book was a collective biography of a number of US Marines and US Navy Corpsmen, focusing mostly on the six flag raisers.
+Bradley did a wonderful job bringing their lives to the readers.
+To compile their life stories, he visited many survivors and friends and family of these veterans, and the end result was a book that gave the readers an inside look at their lives before, during, and after the battle.
 It was the stories during the battle that probably would carve the deepest memories among the readers, for that these stories were of one of the most vicious battles ever fought in the history of war.
 Some of the stories were described almost artistically, such as when flag raiser Franklin Sousley was hit by sniper fire.

 [A particular road at Iwo Jima] was a known area of Japanese sniper fire. perhaps Franklin Sousley forgot that. perhaps he figured the Japanese had stopped shooting.
 Perhaps he was daydreaming about Marion.